15 Minutes

 15 Minutes is a 2001 satirical buddy cop action thriller film directed and written by John Herzfeld and starring Robert De Niro and Edward Burns.
 Its story revolves around homicide detective Eddie Fleming (De Niro) and fire marshal Jordan Warsaw (Burns), who join forces to apprehend Emil Slovák and Oleg Razgul (Karel Roden and Oleg Taktarov), a pair of Eastern European murderers videotaping their crimes with hopes of becoming rich and famous.
 The title is a reference to the Andy Warhol quotation, "In the future, everyone will be world-famous for 15 minutes."
-The film was produced by TriBeCa Productions and New Redemption Pictures and released by New Line Cinema overseas and Kinowelt Filmverleih in Germany on March 9, 2001.
+15 Minutes was produced by TriBeCa Productions and New Redemption Pictures and released by New Line Cinema overseas and Kinowelt Filmverleih in Germany on March 9, 2001.
+The film received negative reviews from critics and grossed $56.4 million against a $42 million budget.

 Plot

 Ex-convicts Emil Slovák and Oleg Razgul arrive in the United States to claim their part of a bank heist in Eastern Europe.
 Oleg steals a video camera from an electronics store.
 At the rundown apartment of their old partner Milos Karlova, they are denied their share of the spoils, so Emil fatally stabs Milos and his wife Tamina as Oleg records it with the camera.
 Czech immigrant Daphne Handlova witnesses the murders from the bathroom but escapes before Emil and Oleg can kill her too.
 To hide the crime, Emil sets fire to the apartment.

 Jordy Warsaw is a New York City arson investigator assigned to the case.
 Also at the scene is Eddie Flemming, a high-profile detective who is followed by his girlfriend Nicolette Karas, a reporter from the tabloid TV show Top Story.
 Flemming and Warsaw agree to work the case together.
 While checking out the crowd, Warsaw spots Daphne trying to get his attention, but she disappears.
 Meanwhile, Emil calls an escort service and asks for a "Czech girl".
 Oleg records Emil as he kills the escort Honey and learns the address of the escort service.
 Oleg continually films everything, claiming that he wants to be the next Frank Capra.

 Flemming and Warsaw investigate Honey's murder and visit the escort service.
 The madam, Rose Hearn, tells them that the girl who Warsaw described does not work for her, but rather a hairdresser.
 She mentions a couple of other guys who had recently asked her the same questions.
 Flemming and Warsaw arrive at the hair salon after Emil and Oleg have warned Daphne to keep quiet.
 Flemming notices Oleg filming them from across the street.
 In the ensuing foot chase, Flemming's regular partner Leon Jackson is hit with a glass bottle, and his wallet and gun are stolen.
 Emil finds a card with Flemming's name and address.
 He becomes jealous of Flemming's celebrity status and is convinced that anyone in America can get away with anything.